Easy Cranberry Compote

 Instructions

-- Juice the orange and cut the orange peel into very thin strips or use a zester.
+- Juice the orange, then use a paring knife or zester to cut the orange peel into very thin strips.

-- Add all the ingredients to a small pot and bring to a gentle boil over medium heat.
+- Add all the ingredients to a small saucepan and bring to a gentle boil over medium heat.
+Reduce heat to low and simmer, stirring occasionally, to prevent it from boiling over.

-- After 5-10 mins when all the cranberries have popped and the sauce has thickened, carefully pour into a mason jar or other container.
+- After 5-10 minutes, when all the cranberries have popped open and the compote has thickened, carefully pour into a mason jar or other container.

 My grandmother had a similar recipe.
 We’d have it all year round!
 I make it for my family as well.
 Nothing like a fresh cranberry sauce.
 Great with turkey or pork.